miklevin/MikeLev.in/index.md

 dinosaur parents.
 There's something heading for Earth.
 Be that thing.

 It's not easy being green, but I try.
 I'm a big old blue softie.
 Always have been.
 I'm what you'd call "a sensitive boy".
 So naturally I was picked on.
+If you want templates, think the old Delicatessen Samurai himself, John Belushi.
+For those too young to know, maybe think of Robin Williams.
+Deep feelers protect themselves with samurai swords, comedy&#151;or green clothes that don't suit them.
 I realized if I picked up a bow and arrow and donned green like Oliver Queen, I could move my burban Philly butt to NYC and make the scene.

 You being here is a case of synchronicity.
 It's because you have faced similar problems, but have not been able to put it into the same colors or words as I